-597. SEMINAR IN MATHEMATICS FOR TEACHERS (Credit, 3-6 hours).
-This course may include experiences in any one of the following: number theory, algebra, geometry, calculus, analysis, linear algebra, theory of problem solving, curriculum materials to supplement the teaching and learning of mathematics in grades 5-12 (in line with NCTM Standards).
+MATH 596.
+GRADUATE SEMINAR (Credit, 3 hours).
+Selected (Credit, 3-6 hours).
+This course may include experiences in any one of the following: number theory, algebra, geometry, calculus, analysis, linear algebra, theory of problem-solving, curriculum materials to supplement the teaching and learning of mathematics in grades 5-12 (in line with NCTM Standards).
 Mathematics 597 is to be used by the students as a primer to a research project.
 Credit for this course under different headings.